 How about the altruistic buy-one-give-one policy of Tom’s shoes?
 It may have put local shoe sellers out of business and didn’t produce evidence of improving kids' lives.

-Next level CSR, or CSR 2.0, can’t be tone-deaf when it comes to impact.
+Next-level CSR, or CSR 2.0, can’t be tone-deaf regarding impact.
 Programs must address critical social or economic justice issues.
 These could be:

 - Economic justice: poverty eradication, income equality, equal opportunity employment, etc.